 Where am I going?
 Do I have everything?
 Who even am I?!

 Either way, it’s cool - we’ve got you covered.
-Read on for our essential guide to prepping for your HAGGiS Adventures tour.
+Read on for our essential guide to prepping for your HAGGiS Adventures tour, and check out our Top 10 FAQs blog.
 No dramas.

 Scotland is a land like no other, and the contents of your luggage should reflect this; from clothing and gadgets to snacks and novelty accessories.
 Here are the basic essentials for your packing list.
 Kilts, compasses and unicorns are entirely optional.